Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

 In the Dark Ages, the power spectrum has been previously calculated analytically \citep{2014alihamoud,2023NatAs...7.1025M}, in the linear regime (but see the discussion below in connection with Fig.~\ref{fig:PK_vs_kz_5cases}).
 The amplitude of the signal is relatively small, since collisional coupling (in the absence of Lyman-$\alpha$ photons) is weak at lower redshifts, while the density fluctuations are small at higher redshifts.
 The effects of clumping (as shown by the differences between the models) are small but significant.
 A few illustrative values of the power spectrum are shown in Table~\ref{tab:table2}.
 For example, at $z=30$ and $k=0.05$~Mpc$^{-1}$, clustering enhances the 21-cm power spectrum by 13\% in the case of CDM (i.e., CDM compared to large-scale fluctuations only), with the enhancement reduced to 10\% for WDM-like.

 In order to gain physical understanding, it is useful to separate out the clumping effect on the relative size of fluctuations from the effect on the global signal (which plays a role in the 21-cm power spectrum as it is observed, in units of mK$^2$).
 Thus, the table also lists values of the dimensionless power spectrum.
-By this measure, clumping now {\it reduces}\/ the squared fluctuation, by 7.6\% in CDM and 1.9\% in the WDM-like model.
+By this measure, clumping now {\it reduces}\/ the squared fluctuation, by 7.6\% in CDM.
 In general, the Dark Ages potentially present a clean signal, free from astrophysics, but the weak signal and the need to go to space to avoid the ionosphere (at $z \gtrsim 30$) imply that detection requires futuristic lunar-based telescope arrays with very large collecting areas \citep{2023NatAs...7.1025M}.

-Once Ly$\alpha$ coupling kicks in due to the first stars, the amplitude of the power spectrum increases compared to the Dark Ages on all scales.
+Once Lyman-$\alpha$ coupling kicks in due to the first stars, the amplitude of the power spectrum increases compared to the Dark Ages on all scales.
 Saturated coupling gives a higher power spectrum amplitude than moderate coupling, as the Lyman-$\alpha$ coupling makes the 21-cm signal fully sensitive to the gas temperature (which is colder than the CMB on average).
-Again considering $k=0.05$~Mpc$^{-1}$ (but now at $z=20$), with Moderate Coupling, clumping lowers the power spectrum by 45\% in CDM and 20\% in $100h$ WDM-like; for the dimensionless power spectrum (i.e., the effect on fluctuations without including the effect on the global signal), these values are 35\% in CDM and 15\% in WDM-like.
-With Saturated Coupling, clumping lowers the power spectrum by 46\% in CDM and 21\% in WDM-like; for the dimensionless power spectrum, these values are 36\% in CDM and 16\% in WDM-like.
+Again considering $k=0.05$~Mpc$^{-1}$ (but now at $z=20$), with Moderate Coupling, clumping lowers the power spectrum by 45\% in CDM and 20\% in $100h$ WDM-like; for the dimensionless power spectrum (i.e., the effect on fluctuations without including the effect on the global signal), the reductions are somewhat smaller.
+With Saturated Coupling, clumping has a similar relative effect (see Table~\ref{tab:table2} for the precise numbers).
 Thus, in both cases, {\it clumping reduces the observable power spectrum by (nearly) a factor of two}.\/ The WDM-like cutoff model has a clumping impact that is less than half of the effect in CDM; thus, clumping can be used to constrain the dark matter model or particle mass if there is a cutoff in this range of scales.